 The following tables set forth, for the periods and dates indicated, our summary historical and pro forma financial data.
 The summary historical consolidated financial data for our fiscal years ended December 31, 2003, 2004 and 2005 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The summary historical financial data for the six months ended June 30, 2005 and 2006 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited condensed consolidated financial statements and, in the opinion of our management, reflect all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the results for those periods.
+The unaudited condensed consolidated financial statements have been prepared on the same basis as our audited consolidated financial statements and, in the opinion of our management, reflect all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the results for those periods.
 The results for any interim period are not necessarily indicative of the results that may be expected for a full year.
 The historical results included here and elsewhere in this prospectus are not necessarily indicative of future performance or results of operations.